The Most Beautiful Hidden Places in California to Visit This Spring

 Only one mile long, Carmel River State Beach features white, sandy beaches and a lagoon formed by the Carmel River that attracts song birds and waterfowl.
 The protected bird sanctuary draws bird enthusiasts and is also a popular spot for dog owners or anyone who wants to enjoy a romantic sunset picnic.
 While you’ll spot a number of local divers and kayakers, the waves are really powerful so swimming is not encouraged.

-At the top of the Palm Springs Aerial Tramway, which is now open, you’ll find the magnificent Mount San Jacinto State Park.
+At the top of the Palm Springs Aerial Tramway, you’ll find the magnificent Mount San Jacinto State Park.
 The tramway takes passengers to an elevation of 8,516 feet where you can hike more than 50 miles of trails and enjoy breathtaking views of the second highest mountain range in Southern California.
 There are also two restaurants, an observation deck, a museum, and a gift shop.
 Most areas of the park are designated wilderness areas so you might spot a few animals during your visit.

 This stunning beach is a must-visit for anyone with an Instagram account for two reasons: purple sand and Keyhole Rock.
 Due to the erosion of the cliffs above the beach that contain Manganese garnet rocks, the sand is filled with a marbling of deep plum that has to be seen to be believed.
 And as if purple sand weren’t enough, Pfeiffer Beach also has a huge rock with a natural arch at the base.
 Get there before golden hour and position yourself in front of it to capture the last rays of sunlight as they disappear behind the horizon.
-Find an amazing Airbnb near Pfeiffer Beach

 Gold Bluffs Beach

 The towering walls of this narrow canyon are draped with an ancient species of verdant ferns with ancestry dating back 325 million years and an otherworldly effect that has to be experienced in person.
-Every curve of the corridor brings another stunning view of vertical wetland, lush vegetation, miniature waterfalls, and a feeling like you’ve seen this somewhere before, which, oh right, you have if you’ve seen The Lost World: Jurassic Park.
+Every curve of the corridor brings another stunning view of vertical wetland, lush vegetation, miniature waterfalls, and a feeling like you’ve seen this somewhere before, which you have if you’ve seen The Lost World: Jurassic Park.
 It was the backdrop in a couple of scenes, including the one where (spoiler alert) one of the characters becomes lunch for a flock of tiny Compsognathus.